 Pay attention to lighting and install both overhead and task lighting.
-If the mudroom will be the main entry/exit for the family, include plenty of outlets for charging phones and electrical devices.
+If the mudroom will be the main entry and exit for the family, include plenty of outlets in the design for charging phones and electrical devices.

 Once you have the infrastructure down, think about how your family plans to use the space.
 If you have children, create shelves and storage areas they can reach and use.
 As you design, emphasize storage solutions like hooks for hanging, bins for sports equipment, racks for shoes, and shelves for supplies.
 A multitasking rack like the Brabantia clothing rack can serve as a coat rack, drying rack for wet laundry, and storage unit.
 An important element for the mudroom is a spot to sit down as family members put on and take off shoes.

 Tips to Keep Your Mudroom Clean and Organized

 - Even if you have installed very durable flooring in the mudroom, always place a mat on the inside and outside of the entry door.
 These mats will catch much of the dirt and keep it out of your mudroom and home.
 Most outside mats can be hosed off and indoor mats can be tossed in the washer.
 Always choose an indoor mat with a non-skid backing to prevent accidents.

-- Create an indoor drip tray for wet, snowy boots.
-You can purchase these or make your own with a metal rack and catch basin for drips.
+- Create an indoor drip tray for wet, snowy boots and umbrellas.
+You can purchase these or make your own with a metal rack and plastic catch basin for drips.

 - Even with an outdoor mat, add a boot scraper outside next to the door in snowy or muddy areas and encourage its use!